At Floreren Farm we grow medicinal herbs, nursery trees, shrubs, and herbal starts for our local communities in Southwestern Ontario.

 Floreren is a Dutch word that means to grow or evolve under favourable circumstances; to flourish, to bloom.

-Our farm products will be available in 2019 by mail order and to our surrounding communities in Grey-Bruce and Wellington Counties, Three Fires Confederacy Territory.
+Our farm products are available in 2020 by mail order and to our surrounding communities in Grey-Bruce and Wellington Counties, Three Fires Confederacy Territory.

 Floreren is a small and blooming, ecological, medicinal herb farm founded in 2018 by ilana and Paul.